hyperlogic/glyphblaster/README.md

 ### Dependency Build Tasks

-* compile option to make dependency on HarfBuzz & icu4c optional
+* compile option to make dependency on HarfBuzz optional
 * Bundle harf-buzz, to make building easier
-* Minimize/control use of icu4c, might have to implement some stuff for harf-buzz as well.

 ### Implementation Tasks

 * Split MakeGlyphQuadRuns into two parts.
   * Build metrics/do word wrapping.
   * Build quads from metrics.
+* Group quads that share the same texture into a single mesh.
-* Add get metrics function to text.
+* Add metrics function to text.
 * Add ability to set pen position.
-* assertion and more graceful failure when static buffers overflow.
 * Test support of LCD subpixel decimated RGB using shader and GL_COLOR_MASK
 * Enable sRGB aware blending, during rendering. (if available) provide a sample renderer
 * Justify-Vertical: top, center, bottom